opendocsg/slw-judgments-backfill/2015_SGHC_143/report.md

 **_The governing law of the four documents_**

-35     The stages to determine the governing law of a contract are laid out in cases such as _Pacific Recreation Pte Ltd v SY Technology Inc_ [2008] 2 SLR(R) 491.
+35     The stages to determine the governing law of a contract are laid out in cases such as _Pacific Recreation Pte Ltd v SY Technology Inc_ <span class="citation">[2008] 2 SLR(R) 491</span>.
 At [36], the court held that “the first stage is to examine the contract itself to determine whether it states expressly what the governing law should be.
 In the absence of an express provision one moves to the second stage which is to see whether the intention of the parties as to the governing law can be inferred from the circumstances.

 If this cannot be done, the third stage is to determine with which system of law the contract has its most close and real connection”.